Going Global Music Summit 2022

 Putting Your Best Pitch Forward

-Join the MMF Aotearoa as they bring together Music in Parks Booker, Gavin Downie, and an Emerging Manager, Cuillin Hearty for an insightful discussion on mastering the art of pitching to Bookers and Promoters.
+Join the MMF Aotearoa as they bring together Music in Parks Booker, Gavin Downie, and emerging manager, Cuillin Hearty for an insightful discussion on mastering the art of pitching to Bookers and Promoters.
 Our panelists delve into the intricacies of effective communication, crafting compelling pitches, and building meaningful relationships in the industry.
 Whether you’re an artist looking to navigate the booking process or a manager seeking to refine your approach, this seminar is for you.

 Releasing Music in 2024